French Income Tax Payable in 2021

-How much French income tax might you expect to pay this year?
+How much French income tax might you expect to pay this year on your 2020 income?

-Using official figures supplied by the French tax authority, we set out below an estimate of the level of income tax you might expect to pay in France for different levels of income for both single persons and for a married couple, or those in a civil partnership.
+Below we set out an estimate of the level of income tax you might expect to pay in France for different levels of income for both single persons and for a married couple, or those in a civil partnership.

-The determination of your net taxable income is made by taking into account allowances and deductions to which you may be eligible, eg, 10% personal allowance, tax credits for energy conservation, deductible rental losses.
+The determination of your taxable income is made by taking into account allowances and deductions to which you may be eligible, e.g., 10% personal allowance, tax credits for energy conservation, deductible rental losses.

 These figures need to be interpreted with some care, as some foreign income is not taxable in France, notably foreign rental income and government service pensions.
 However, such income is taken into account to determine the rate that applies to your French taxable income.